geekybedouin/Meow/README.md

 =================
    How to run
 =================
-* if you want to run the Bak GUI
+* if you want to run the meow GUI
-  -in a bash, ksh or csh: [/absolute/path/to/java -jar /absolute/path/to/Bak.Jar]
+  -in a bash, ksh or csh: simply type "meow"

 * if you want to run the kbcc only
   -in a bash, ksh: [lexical /par1/ /par2/ /par3/]